Skip to content

 couples therapy, relationshipsBy Eric FitzMedrud Ph.D.September 30, 2015Leave a comment

-Many of the negative emotional and communication cycles that I see when couples come to me can be summed up very simply.
-Two people who come into close relationship, start hurting each other in unconscious ways, and can’t stop.
-The efforts they take to stop the pain unwittingly perpetuate the pain cycle, and so the…
+5 Argument Ending Sentences Many of the negative emotional and communication cycles that I see when couples come to me can be summed up very simply.
+Two people who come into a close relationship start hurting each other in unconscious ways and can’t stop.
+The efforts they take to stop the pain unwittingly perpetuate the…

 Good Questions in Therapy